dylan-goetting/defi-project/README.md

         uint256 balance;
     }

-    Member stuct stores all relevant information to users in the member pool
+    Member stuct stores all relevant information to users in the member pool.